 Smart Halloween Safety Tips

 As Halloween approaches, thrills and chills creep up around every corner.
-Both little ones and adults delight in the excitement of dressing up and getting treats.
-Our pandemic-smart Halloween tips and reminders help keep everyone safe and sound this season so you can focus on fun!
+Both little ones and adults delight in the excitement of dressing up and getting treats!
+But, while thinking about all the spooky fun you’ll have this year, make sure you’re keeping safety top of mind.
+Check out our Halloween tips and reminders to help keep everyone safe and sound this season.

 Halloween Costume Safety Tips

-The costumes are the best part of Halloween — well, maybe the second best part after candy.
+The costumes are the best part of Halloween.
+(Well, maybe the second best part after candy.)
 But a poorly planned costume can actually be a health or safety hazard.
+Here are some costume safety tips to keep in mind:

 - Check costumes to ensure that they’re flame retardant and that they allow for easy movement.